MostafaSolimanMO/once/README.md

 );
 ```

-Or maybe you want to show the rate this app dialog every week for the user:
+Or maybe you want to show the rate this app dialog weekly:
 ```dart
 if (!rated) {
   Once.runWeekly("ratingDialog",